Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 The only thing that would have saved us from Obama is if people knew what a liberal is, but people couldn't get there because two things had happened.

-But the media and the Democrats had done a great job of drumming up absolute hatred for George W. Bush, which led them to believe that anybody else from the Republican Party would be just as bad would be continuing just the same rotten policies and America being hated, and then you couple it with a guy, historical nature, first black president, no criticism, no investigation, no information.
+But the media and the Democrats had done a great job of drumming up absolute hatred for George W. Bush, which led them to believe that anybody else from the Republican Party would be just as bad, would be continuing just the same rotten policies, and America being hated.

 Who is the guy?

-Uh ideology was Trump, it didn't stand a chance.
+It didn't stand a chance.

-Here's a chance okay, we can get rid of our racist past.
+Okay, we can get rid of our racist past.

 We can get rid of our guilt.

-Uh because Steve Wynne wasn't thinking ideology.
+Because Steve Wynn wasn't thinking ideology.

-Here, look here's the final soundbite from Steve Wynne.
+Here's the final soundbite from Steve Wynn.

-This is a conference call with reporters on his company's uh fourth quarter earnings results and what he thinks the future holds.
+This is a conference call with reporters on his company's fourth quarter earnings results and what he thinks the future holds.

-Why I'm pessimistic about Las Vegas, because those are our customers.
+Why I'm pessimistic about Las Vegas because those are our customers.

-Those people out there hustling their businesses, and God forbid showing that they made a million dollars as a partnership or as an individual.
+Those people out there hustling their businesses and, God forbid, showing that they made a million dollars as a partnership or as an individual.

 Yeah, they're the enemy now.